co-cddo/find-support-after-a-fit-note/src/_pages/fit-notes-and-sick-pay.md

 You can get a fit note from a healthcare professional, such as your GP, if you’re too unwell to work.

+A fit note is a statement from a doctor that says whether you’re well enough to work.
+You’ll get one if your doctor thinks your health affects your ability to work.

 ### If you’re employed

 You need to give your fit note to your employer as soon as possible.
 You can scan it and email it, or send a digital copy.